Freelancers

 • forms and process logic

-• freelancers with more mature or more specific service workflows
+• freelancers with more developed service delivery systems

 Less strong for